Scotch (adjective): Usage

-In the chorus of his song "I Love a Lassie", music hall comedian and singer Sir Harry Lauder sings "I love a lassie, a bonny hieland lassie, Mary ma Scotch blue bell."
+In the chorus of his song "I Love a Lassie (My Scotch Bluebell)", music hall comedian and singer Sir Harry Lauder sings "I love a lassie, a bonny hielan lassie...
+Mary ma Scotch bluebell."

+All editions of Robert Louis Stevenson's 1887 collection of essays Memories and Portraits use Scotch as both an adjective and noun throughout.

 The first edition of John Kenneth Galbraith's The Scotch was published in the UK under two alternative titles: as Made to Last and The Non-potable Scotch: A Memoir of the Clansmen in Canada.
 It was illustrated by Samuel H. Bryant.
 Galbraith's account of his boyhood environment in Elgin County in southern Ontario was added in 1963.
 He considered it his finest piece of writing.